ojplg/sevenex/README.md

 # TODO

  * Server side to save/load workouts
- * From to create new workouts
+ * Form to create new workouts
  * Five second countdown before start
  * Some sounds (five second tick down, bong to start new activity, buzzer at done)
  * Detect end of workout